A Short Version of the Professional Biography

 In collaboration with famous music companies, such as Multisonic, Orfeo, Rosa and Supraphon, she also recorded several compact discs.

-In the years 2006 and 2012 Pavla was nominated for “Thalia“ award for her title role of Mařenka in Smetana's The Bartered Bride as well as for her title role Míla in Janáček’s Fate, being finally awarded that special prize in the year 2016 for her title role of Káťa Kabanová, directed by the Canadian director Robert Carsen.
+In 2006 and 2012, Pavla was nominated for the "Thalia" award for her title role of Mařenka in Smetana's The Bartered Bride, as well as for her title role of Míla in Janáček's Fate, being finally awarded that special prize in 2016 for her title role of Káťa Kabanová, directed by Canadian director Robert Carsen.

-A great success has brought her also the role of Clémence in contemporary opera Love At a Distance by Kaija Saariaho staged by the National Theatre of Brno.
+A great success has brought her also the role of Clémence in the contemporary opera Love at a Distance by Kaija Saariaho, staged by the National Theatre of Brno.

-In 2022 on the occasion of the French-Czech co-production she performs the part of Alcina (G. F. Händel – Alcina) with the Collegium 1704 orchestra under the conductor Václav Luks in the National theatre in Brno.
+Since 2022 on the occasion of the French-Czech co-production she has been performing the part of Alcina (G. F. Händel – Alcina) with the Collegium 1704 orchestra under the conductor Václav Luks at the National theatre in Brno.

 Print Quality Photos